sara-nl/sdrdocs/source/pages/general/access.rst

 Logging in
 ==============================

 You can log in to the service by visiting the website and clicking on the user avatar on the top-right corner.
-Fill in the credentials you have obtained from SURFsara in the `Login`_ page of the service.
+Fill in the credentials you have obtained from SURF in the `Login`_ page of the service.

 Once you have successfully authenticated, you can start:
 - Uploading your own files and create deposits